Picus303/PhonoGlyphe/README.md

 ## Training

 Phonoglyphe was trained using the English dictionaries of the [Misaki](https://github.com/hexgrad/misaki/) project.
-The training code with be released soon™.
+The training code can be found in the [training](/training/) folder.

 ## Acknowledgements